-From its world-renowned Scottish Salmon to its entreés like Red Onion and Mascarpone Quiche, Mackenzie Limited sources gourmet food from all over the world—and they have a stacked virtual dessert aisle as well.
+From its world-renowned Scottish Salmon to its entreés like Beef Wellingtons, Mackenzie Limited sources gourmet food from all over the world—and they have a stacked virtual dessert aisle as well.

-Just head to Mackenzie Limited's website and get to shopping.
-Your beignets will come frozen, and no one is stopping you from eating them that way, but they would be best warmed up and enjoyed fresh out of the oven.
+Your beignets will come frozen, and no one is stopping you from eating them that way, but they are best warmed up and enjoyed fresh out of the oven.
 The checkout process is simple: 24 beignets are around $30, plus shipping.

 For Los Angeles residents, you can get the delicious Primo’s Donuts ASAP via any third-party delivery service.

-If you can get out of your house, go to the company's storefront.
+If you can, go to the company's storefront.
 Be there early for when they come out of the oven, and enjoy the throwback experience that is Primo’s Donuts.